mreedr/todo/server/README.md

 `$ yarn addUser`

 **Run**
 Starting the server in development mode will cause it to restart whenever we make any changes.
-`$ yarn dev`
+Default port `3001` `$ yarn dev`

 Starting the server in production mode